UbiquityDotNET/Llvm.NET/GOVERNANCE.md

 ## Overview
 This project is led by a benevolent dictator and managed by the community.
 That is, the community actively contributes to the day-to-day maintenance of the project, but the general strategic line is drawn by the benevolent dictator.
 In case of disagreement, they have the last word.
-It is the benevolent dictator’s job to resolve disputes within the community and to ensure that the project is able to progress in a coordinated way.
-In turn, it is the community’s job to guide the decisions of the benevolent dictator through active engagement and contribution.
+It is the benevolent dictator's job to resolve disputes within the community and to ensure that the project is able to progress in a coordinated way.
+In turn, it is the community's job to guide the decisions of the benevolent dictator through active engagement and contribution.

 ## Roles and responsibilities
 ### Benevolent dictator (project lead)

 Typically, the benevolent dictator, or project lead, is self-appointed.
 However, because the community always has the ability to fork, this person is fully answerable to the community.
-The project lead’s role is a [difficult one](http://producingoss.com/html-chunk/social-infrastructure.html#benevolent-dictator-qualifications): they set the strategic objectives of the project and communicate these clearly to the community.
+The project lead's role is a [difficult one](http://producingoss.com/html-chunk/social-infrastructure.html#benevolent-dictator-qualifications): they set the strategic objectives of the project and communicate these clearly to the community.
 They also have to understand the community as a whole and strive to satisfy as many conflicting needs as possible, while ensuring that the project